jmt2080ad/spatial_r_workshop/documents/installation/windows_mac.md

-## These instructions are for Windows and are not tested.
+## These instructions are for Windows and Mac and are not tested.
+Let us know if any errors are returned from installing these packages.

 ## Run the following in an R terminal, other system installations may be required.